joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 # Converting to ONNX and running inference

-Since my original `espresso2onnx` script was built for the older JSON format for the net and shape files, I had to modify it to handle the new pbze compressed format, then there were a handful of new layer types that also needed to be implemented.
-I was finally able to extract the ONNX model by running: `python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx`
+After making some modifications to my `espresso2onnx` script, I was finally able to extract the ONNX model by running: `python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx`

 Then I can do the same for the SceneNetv5 model: `python3 espresso2onnx.py /tmp/scenenet_model/ -o scenenet_model.onnx`

-And load them into an inference script:
+And finally, we can run inference on some sample images to see the safety scores:

 ```python
 import onnxruntime as ort